 1-800-327-5050

-Mobile Crisis Intervention (MCI) teams are based at local Community Behavioral Health Centers (CBHCs) and are staffed by mental health clinicians and peer supporters.
+Mobile Crisis Intervention (MCI) teams are based at local Community Behavioral Health Centers (CBHCs) and are staffed by mental health clinicians.
 They can talk to people who feel they are in or near crisis, and try to help them find the support they need to manage the crisis.
-This can mean getting short-term support from the MCI team, staying in a crisis stabilization bed, participating in a more intensive program like a Partial Hospitalization program, and being connected to ongoing care.
+This can mean getting short-term support from the MCI team, staying in a crisis stabilization bed, participating in a more intensive program like an Intensive Outpatient Program (IOP) or Partial Hospitalization Program (PHP), and being connected to ongoing care.
 If psychiatric hospitalization is needed, the MCI team can search for an inpatient bed.

 MCI services are available 24 hours a day, 7 days a week, 365 days a year.
 You can call the statewide Behavioral Health Helpline to be connected with the MCI team serving your area.